security-force-monitor/research-handbook/source/persons_identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Different sources will spell a person's name in different ways.
-We choose and record a canonical version of a person's name in the `Person Identity: Name` field.
+We choose and record a canonical version of a person's name in the `Person: Name` field.
 All other spellings that we have found are treated as aliases and stored in this field.
 Titles, roles, honorifics and other attributes that are more correctly linked to a person's posting in a unit are recorded in `Person Posting`_ claims.

-Person Identity: Country
+Person: Country
 ========================

 Attribute name